Sekai (dancer): Career

 In 2018, as Exile resumed activities, he produced the lyric video of Exile's digital single "Step Up".
 On December 5, 2018, after being joined by the two vocalists who won "Vocal Battle Audition 5", he debuted in Fantastics from Exile Tribe with the single "Over Drive".

 In January and February 2020, he played "Gentleman Thief" in Immersive theatre Sakura Hime in Minami-za.
-He also made a AR video for Fantastics from Exile Tribe 's first photobook Fantastic Nine, which was published on April 15.
+He also made an AR video for Fantastics from Exile Tribe 's first photobook Fantastic Nine, which was published on April 15.
 In April, he was appointed as a regular host at Iwate Asahi Television's information program "It's good!
 I want to see!
 I want to know!
 I want to go out!".
 In August, he started streaming games he liked on live streaming platform openrec.tv.

 In April, 2021, LDH announced the production of an animation for its "mixed reality entertainment" project Battle of Tokyo as a crucial step for the project.
 Sekai took part in the production of the whole project, and he was also the man who did motion capture performance for the dances in the animation.